Asayl01/Portfolio-site/README.md

 ## 🔗 Live Preview
 [Click here to view the website](https://asayl01.github.io/Portfolio-site/)

-> This project was built and refined with the help of GPT Manus — a powerful AI assistant for web developers.
+>  This project was created as a front-end practice to apply basic HTML, CSS, and JavaScript concepts with a focus on interactive UI elements.